 Clark Matthews joined the team 2016 and now leads original video production out of the Seattle office.
 This allows Clark to combine two of his biggest passions: filmmaking and disability rights.
 Clark’s media collaborations with artists and activists of mixed abilities have played at film festivals around the globe.
 His work in disability justice has led to involvement with organizations like National ADAPT, the American Association of People with Disabilities (AAPD), Not Dead Yet, the International Society for Disability Studies and more.
 Clark graduated from Temple University with a degree in Film and Media Arts.

 Rachel Miyazaki (she/her)

-Rachel Miyazaki coordinates Rooted in Rights’ Storytellers Series and assists with the production of other digital media projects.
-She is also involved with Disability Rights Washington’s Diversity, Equity, and Inclusion Committee.
+Rachel Miyazaki assists the Rooted in Rights Creative Directors by coordinating video production and engaging in community outreach.
+She is also a member of Disability Rights Washington’s Diversity, Equity, and Inclusion Committee.
+Rachel was selected for Project Sleep’s Rising Voices of Narcolepsy program in 2018, and her piece, “The Awakening”, was published by Brain Mill Press in 2019.
+In her spare time, Rachel enjoys tending to her ever-growing collection of houseplants and researching her indigenous Ryūkyūan heritage.
 Rachel holds a B.A. in Asian Studies with a minor in International Studies from the University of the Pacific and a Master’s in International Education Management from the Middlebury Institute of International Studies.